LolaDP/INFO834_ProjChat/README.md

   - to know who is connected
   - to have the history of the messages
   - to be able to make a chat with another user

+## What we did
+The chat server is running and we store the messages in the database.
+Users are also stored in the database.
+It is possible to add a new user and log in.
+However, we did not have time to set up sessions.
+The rooms for private chats are also not finished.

 ## Used tools :
 - Node.js